isomerpages/moe-temasekjc/_admissions/IP Year 1 (DSA Sec).md

 * An applicant can indicate <u>up to three choices.</u>
 * Each choice consists of a secondary school and a talent area offered by that secondary school.

-<p style="text-align: justify;">Of the three choices, an applicant may use a <u>maximum of two choices</u> to apply to the same school, for two different talent areas of that school.
+</p><p style="text-align: justify;">Of the three choices, an applicant may use a <u>maximum of two choices</u> to apply to the same school, for two different talent areas of that school.

 <b>Candidates Not Studying in Mainstream Schools</b>